samarthlamba/Object_Oriented_Game_Architecture/README.md

 Object Oriented Game Architecture
 ====

 This project implements a general architecture that can be used to create many different types of platformer type games.
 3 games were created using the architecture: Mario, Lost Viking, Metroid.
 The architecture uses a low-code solution and a new game can be created entirely of data files.
+For a full review of goals and objective, please read https://courses.cs.duke.edu//compsci307d/fall20/assign/04_final/

 ### Basic Demo of Games Created